xiangivyli/pm25_monitoring/README.md

   <img src="src/dependency.png">
 </div>

-**DAG 1** extract_pm25_to_db, get json data from api, convert it to dataframe and insert into DuckDB,
+**DAG 1** extract_pm25_to_db, get JSON data from API, convert it to dataframe and insert into DuckDB,

 Key points:
 1. **schedule: daily, run once at midnight**
-2. **Filter out exsiting records when update, set (device_id, timestamp) is UNIQUE to avoid duplicates**
+2. **Filter out existing records when update, set (device_id, timestamp) is UNIQUE to avoid duplicates**
-3. **Monitor data quailty without duplicate records and correct timestamp datatype**
+3. **Monitor data quality without duplicate records and correct timestamp datatype**

 ![dag1](src/dag1.png)

- **DAG 2** reporting_table, generate the daily maximum, minimum, average values, and detect the data beyond 30 (I used 22 here as an example),
+ **DAG 2** reporting_table, generate the daily maximum, minimum, and average values, and detect the data beyond 30 (I used 22 here as an example),

 Key points:
-1. **schedule: triggered by dag 1, as long as dag 1 run, dag 2 run once**
+1. **schedule: triggered by dag 1, as long as dag 1 runs, dag 2 runs once**
 2. **Every run will generate a brand-new time list and a daily value table**
 3. **Transformation run in a pool to prevent parallel requests to duckdb**
 ![dag2](src/dag2.png)